christopher-silvey/Beckin-Google-Injector/readme.txt

 No. Beckin Google Injector only injects tracking scripts.
 It does not add visible elements to your site’s front end.

 == Changelog ==

+= 1.1.0 =
+* Switched Plugin Update Checker to use the new GitHub repository instead of Bitbucket.
+* Updated the Automatic Updates documentation to reference the GitHub repo for self hosted updates.

 = 1.0.6 =
 * Removed the `.gitignore` file from the distributed plugin so hidden files are not shipped.